 What is the difference between using 0 and # in a number format?

 The pound sign and the zero affect how the digits zero and blanks are displayed.
 Use the # character for non-significant zeros and 0 for zeros that you want to be visible.
 The formatting code # will display digits other than zero and nothing if it is zero.
 Let see a few example using the value: 123.56.

 Format for purchase orders

-In a blank column type PO# in row 1 and select 5 cells under.
-While the five cells are selected press Ctrl+1 and select Custom.
-Replace the format General format with the format: “PO-“0000. (full stop is punctuation).
-In the rows below the heading PO# type any four numeric digits.
-Ensure that one PO start with 2 zeros and another one ends with a zero.
+In a blank column type PO# in row 1 and select 5 cells below.
+Press Ctrl+1 and select Custom.
+Replace the format General format with the format: “PO-“0000. (full stop here is punctuation).
+In the five rows below type any four numeric digits.
+Ensure that one PO start with 2 zeros (for example 0062).
 Cool isn’t it?

 The wonderful news is, since we are creating a format, you can use the Format Painter to apply it to another location in your worksheet, another worksheet even another workbook!